AlexeyLong/DeskBand/README.md

 - If connection fails, ticker shows "Refreshing..." until next successful fetch
 - All settings saved to HKCU\Software\CryptoPriceTicker
 - After rebuilding: regsvr32 /u old DLL first, then regsvr32 new DLL

+## Windows 10 installation

+Cryptocurrency Price Ticker is distributed as a ready-to-use Windows installer (.exe).

+Download the latest CryptocurrencyPriceTicker-1.0.3-Setup.exe release.
+Run the installer and follow the installation wizard.
+After installation, enable the ticker by:
+Right-clicking the Windows taskbar.
+Selecting Toolbars.
+Clicking Cryptocurrency Price Ticker.
+The ticker will appear directly on the taskbar and start displaying live cryptocurrency prices.